matze-dd/Tex2txt/README.md

     EquEnv('align', repl='  Relation')
 ```
 in parms.equation_environments of the Python script, one gets the
-following ouptut.
+following script ouptut.
 ```
 Wir folgern
   Relation
 Daher ...
 ```
-Adding a dot '= d.' will lead to 'Relation.'
+Adding a dot '= d.' in the equation will lead to 'Relation.' in the output.

 ### Full version
 With the entry